ceph/ceph/doc/rados/configuration/ms-ref.rst

 :Description: Send messages directly from the thread that generated them instead of
               queuing and sending from Async Messenger thread.
-This option is known to decrease performance on systems with a lot of CPU cores, so it's disabled by default.
+This option is known to decrease performance on systems with a lot of CPU cores, so it is disabled by default.
 :Type: Boolean
 :Required: No